 Friday, March 16 - 9:00-12:00 - 1832 Brew Lounge - Fellowships Friday Drop-In Session

 Grab a drink from the Brew and stop by to learn more about fellowship options or discuss an application in process.

-Monday, March 19 - 12:00-1:00 - Media Center Classroom - Planning Session for JUNIOR and SENIOR FALL FELLOWSHIP APPLICANTS
+Monday, March 19 - 12:00-1:00 - Library Seminar Room - Planning Session for JUNIOR and SENIOR FALL FELLOWSHIP APPLICANTS

 IMPORTANT meeting for ALL students intending to apply for a major fall post-grad fellowship (Graduate awards, Fulbright, etc.).
 First of two!
 Lunch provided.

 Open reception to recognize and celebrate the efforts of ALL Wabash men who applied for a nationally- or internationally-competitive fellowship this year.
-Light refreshments.
+Comments at 11:55.
+Light lunch.

 Wednesday, April 11 - 12:00-1:00 - Library Seminar Room - Planning & WRITING Session for JUNIOR and SENIOR FALL FELLOWSHIP APPLICANTS